 In this sense Tonya has symbolic power.
 She goes in your place with all of your repressed rage to attack that thing that’s keeping you down.
 She doesn’t play by the rules, which is fine; we all know the game is rigged, that the rules do not apply equally to everyone.
 So you unthread the lace from your skate and give it to her.
 You have sex with her and in that union come to possess some of her power: power to confront your fearful enemy, to “go Tonya Harding on his ass.”
 If Tonya fails, you have the consolation of sharing in that failure; they are your failures too.
 By your sustained desire for her, you give some of that power back to her.
 I’m not sure how else to explain all this dreaming of Tonya Harding, including my own nighttime peccadillo.

-Tonya Harding married for the third time in June of this year.
+Tonya Harding married for the third time in June of 2011.
 The man’s name is Joseph Jens Price.
-They’ve recently had a baby boy via C-section.
+They had a baby boy via C-section.
 On the fantasy page of Tonya’s website, beneath a tender photo of the newlyweds, it reads: “Because Tonya is now married and a mother, it’s time to retire the Fantasy area.
 It’s been more than a decade and some of you have written eloquent, funny, enjoyable stories.
 It’s all been fun and we hope you enjoyed yourselves.
 So, here’s to the future.
 And to Tonya.”

 - Erik Rutherford